 Help to promote and defend them for yourself as well as for your fellow human beings.

-All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood"
+HINAN

+Activists march for climate in Berlin, 2019. © Amnesty International

 Article 1 Everyone is born free and equal in dignity and with rights.
 Article 2 You should never be discriminated against for any reason.
 Rights belong to all people, whatever our differences.
 Article 3 Everyone has the rights to life, liberty and security.
 Article 4 No-one shall be held in slavery or servitude.
 Article 5 No-one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

-You have the right to be treated as a person in the eyes of the law.

-You have the right to be treated by the law in the same way as everyone else.
+Article 6 You have the right to be treated as a person in the eyes of the law.
+Article 7 You have the right to be treated by the law in the same way as everyone else.
 Everyone has a right to protection against violations of their human rights.
 Article 8 If your rights under law are violated, you have the right to see justice done in a court or tribunal.
 Article 9 No-one shall be subject to arbitrary arrest, detention or exile.
 Article 10 You have the right to a fair and public trial by an independent and impartial tribunal.
 Article 11 Everyone is to be presumed innocent until proven guilty in a fair trial.
 No one should be charged with a criminal offence for an act which wasn't an offence at the time the act was done.
 Article 12 No-one has the right to intrude in your private life or interfere with your home and family without good reason.
 No-one has the right to attack your good name without reason.
 Article 13 You have the right to freedom of movement within your country.
 Everyone has the right to leave a country and to return home.
 Article 14 You have the right to seek and to enjoy asylum from persecution in other countries.
 You may not invoke this right if fleeing just laws in your own country.
 Article 15 You have the right to a nationality.